LSHristova20/SL-project/README.md

 ## Future updates

--in the future we will add more options so that the players enjoy the game more
+-In the future we will add more options so that the players enjoy the game more

 ## Thank you for using our app
 If you support and like our project, you can always share it with people on social media.